Ahmedgawish10/go-student-task-react-with-wordpress/README.md

 - **Clean, commented code** for maintainability
 - **Modular component structure**

-## 🔄 Future Enhancements

-- [ ] Server-side form validation
-- [ ] Payment gateway integration
-- [ ] Multi-language support
-- [ ] Advanced form validation
-- [ ] Analytics integration
-- [ ] A/B testing capabilities

-## 📄 License

-This project is created for educational and demonstration purposes.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ---

-**Built with ❤️ using React, Vite, and Tailwind CSS**
+**Built with ❤️ using React, Vite, and Tailwind CSS and comptibale for wordpress**